 A fair weather friend.
 When the going is easy it’ll be reliable and look good on your wrist.
 If that’s all you need then it’s a perfect match.

 Screen rather less visible after you’ve smeared it with mud using the touch screen.
 Weird limitations around screen customisations by activity.
-Poor all round positional accuracy and substandard distance accuracy in typically difficult (ie. NZ trail) conditions, it really doesn’t like tree cover.
+Poor all round positional accuracy and substandard distance accuracy in typically difficult (ie. NZ trail) conditions.
+It really doesn’t like tree cover.
 No pacing/virtual racer functions and limited interval work outs.
-No storm alerts, audible off-course navigation alerts, waypoint approach alerts, pace/HR limit alerts, or custom timer alerts (eg. walk-run).
+No storm alerts, no off-course navigation alerts, no waypoint approach alerts, no pace/HR limit alerts, no custom timer alerts (eg. walk-run).
 No distance or ETA on planned courses.
-A standard foot pod can’t be used to override the flakey under canopy GPS performance.
+A standard foot pod can’t be used to completely override the flakey under canopy GPS performance (it autocalibrates from the GPS).
 No local PC access to your running data, it is available to you only at the pleasure of Suunto.

 Plea to Suunto

-Giving the Spartan an ‘Ultra’ moniker yet dropping both accuracy (tested) and endurance (specs) over the Ambit3 seems to be marketing over substance.
 Please continue the Ambit series for serious trail and ultra runners.
-Then only release watches when they are actually finished and fit for purpose.
-The ability to customise the watch activity screens without limitations should be a given.
-Give us the tools to manage our running data as we like – not simply via a few selected services.
-And the Movescount mobile app still doesn’t have the ability to see recorded laps.
+The approach of releasing an unfinished product with promises of improvement is not a welcome one, please only release watches when they are actually finished and fit for purpose.
+The ability to fully customise the watch activity screens should be a given.
+Alerts?
+Where are the alerts (nav/pace/HR/timer/etc)?
+And its about time proper pacing made it to the feature list.
+The Movescount mobile app still doesn’t have the ability to see recorded laps.
+And course distance remaining/ETA.
+Then give us the tools to manage our running data as we like – not simply via a few selected partner services.

-So far Spartan Ultra testing has covered nearly 300km on the surveyed courses over 31 separate days with total of 130 comparison laps.
+So far Spartan Ultra testing has covered over 320km on the surveyed courses over 38 separate days with total of 146 comparison laps.
 Outing conditions ranged from fair weather bliss to full thunderstorms flash-flood fun (we run in all conditions, just like you).
 Our testing is designed to provide a statistically robust measures in real world conditions – check our methodology here.